top of page

 Heinrich of Lüneburg

-A young Saxon noble of proud stature and measured restraint, Heinrich bears the weight of his name with both honor and arrogance.
+A Saxon noble of proud stature and measured restraint, Heinrich bears the weight of his name with both honor and arrogance.
 Draped in finely worked velvet and adorned with the lion symbol of his house, he carries himself with the effortless confidence of one raised to be obeyed.
 His demeanor is poised, his words are neither cruel nor kind, but always purposeful.
 Promised to Milena by decree, he walks the path set before him without question, believing duty to be its own form of virtue.

 Brother Collistus